ORelio/Sound-Manager/UserManual/Readme-En.txt

 All Windows versions from Windows XP SP3 to Windows 11 are supported.

 Main features are the following:
+ - Play missing sounds on Windows 8 and greater
+ - Export and import sound schemes using archive files
+ - Import sound schemes created with the Sound applet
+ - Import proprietary "soundpack" archive files
  - Load and test sound files for each event
  - Define metadata such as thumbnail, author, description
- - Export and import sound schemes using archive files
- - Import sound schemes created with the Sound applet
  - Auto-convert sounds to WAV format (Windows 7+)
- - Patch startup sound (Admin required, Windows Vista+)
+ - Patch built-in startup sound (Admin required, Windows Vista+)
- - Play missing sounds on Windows 8 and greater
- - Load proprietary "soundpack" archive files

 ============
  How to use